Yvand/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-server-to-server-authentication-in-sharepoint.md

 ## Before you begin
 <a name="begin"> </a>

-This article requires that you already shared the User Profile service application between a consuming and a publishing farm.
-If you haven't done so, see [Share service applications across farms in SharePoint Server](/share-service-applications-across-farms) first to share the User Profile service application.
+The procedure in this article requires that you already configured the following:
+- Shared the User Profile service application between a consuming and a publishing farm as documented in [Share service applications across farms in SharePoint Server](/share-service-applications-across-farms).
+- Configured the Subscription Settings and App Management service applications on both publishing and consuming farms as documented in [section "Configure the Subscription Settings and App Management service applications" of this article](https://docs.microsoft.com/en-us/sharepoint/administration/configure-an-environment-for-apps-for-sharepoint#configure-the-subscription-settings-and-app-management-service-applications)

 To understand the procedures in this article, you should be familiar with the basic concepts in the following articles: